Ouxsoft/LivingMarkup/docs/index.md

 Afterwards, the processed Document is returned.

 #### `Arguments`
-The Component constructor is passed a Page DOM elment's attributes ("id", "name", etc.) and "arg" tag child elements.
+The Component constructor is passed a Page DOM element's attributes ("id", "name", etc.) and "arg" tag child elements.

 # Component Variable Scope
 TODO: In Progress